Twickenham Stoop

-Twickenham Stoop Stadium (informally referred to as The Stoop) is a stadium located in south-west London, England, situated just across the road from Twickenham Stadium.
-The stadium is home to the Harlequins in Premiership Rugby and has a capacity of 14,800.
+Twickenham Stoop is a stadium in Twickenham, in the London Borough of Richmond upon Thames, close to Twickenham Stadium, England's national rugby union stadium.
+The Stoop is home to the Harlequins in Premiership Rugby and has a capacity of 14,800.

 History

 Harlequins before the Stoop

 In 1906, Harlequins were invited by the Rugby Football Union to use the new national stadium in Twickenham.
 In those early days, only one or two internationals at most were played there during the season, and it wasn't long before the RFU ground became the headquarters of the Harlequin Football Club.

 Early days

 In 1963, Harlequins acquired an athletics ground with 14 acres (57,000 m^{2}), sited just across the road from the RFU ground, which became the Harlequins training pitch.
 The ground was for many years named the Stoop Memorial Ground after Adrian Stoop, a former England international, longtime Harlequins player, and club president.
 In 2005, the club formally renamed it as Twickenham Stoop Stadium, but it is colloquially known simply as The Stoop, with even the Harlequins' official website frequently using the informal name.